curlpipe/ox/tasks.todo.md

   - [ ] Write function
   - [ ] Set up keybinding
 - [ ] Minor tweaks
+  - [ ] Have a goto call for Undo / Redo
   - [ ] Rewrite using crossterm for windows support and efficiency
     - [ ] Build RGB ansi code function
     - [ ] Fix unwrap on terminal size